Project overview

-Trillion Trees is a joint venture of three of the world’s largest conservation organisations – WWF, BirdLife International and the Wildlife Conservation Society.
+Trillion Trees is a partnership of three of the world’s largest conservation organisations – WWF, BirdLife International and the Wildlife Conservation Society.
 We are founded on a vision of a world where tree cover is expanding not contracting.

-- We work together and leverage our decades of experience and expertise in fighting deforestation and restoring forests.
+- We work together and use our decades of experience and expertise in fighting deforestation and restoring forests.

 - We provide targeted support to close the gap between commitments to protect and restore forests and the reality on the ground.